Animadversio/ActMax-Optimizer-Dev/index.md

 <!-- ### Comparison with Previous Method Genetic Algorithm -->

-Finally we tested out our candidates Cholesky CMA-ES *in vivo*!
+After another round between different variants of CMA algorithms, we chose Cholesky CMA-ES as our candidate.
+Finally, we tested out Cholesky CMA-ES *in vivo*!
 We found the CMA methods consistently out-performed GA *in vivo* and *in silico*.

 ![](media/Figure_GA_CMA_cmp_vivo_silico-01.png)